dvidelabs/flatcc/README.md

 You can either jump directly to the [monster example](https://github.com/dvidelabs/flatcc/tree/master/samples/monster) that follows
-[Googles FlatBuffers Tutorial](https://google.github.io/flatbuffers/flatbuffers_guide_tutorial.html), or you can read along the the quickstart guide below.
+[Googles FlatBuffers Tutorial](https://google.github.io/flatbuffers/flatbuffers_guide_tutorial.html), or you can read along the quickstart guide below.
 If you follow the monster tutorial, you may want to clone and build flatcc and copy the source to a separate project directory as follows: